-Under the FTA, procuring entities in Oman are required to conduct procurement covered by the Agreement in a fair, transparent, and nondiscriminatory manner.
+Procuring entities in Oman are required to conduct procurement covered by the FTA in a fair, transparent, and nondiscriminatory manner.

-Oman provides a 10 percent price preference to tenders that contain a high content of local goods or services, including direct employment of Omani nationals.
-However, Oman may not apply price preferences to procurement covered by the FTA.
-For most major tenders, Oman invites bids from firms either already registered in Oman or pre-selected by project consultants.
-Bidders are requested to be present at the opening of bids and interested persons may view the process on the Tender Board's website.
-The U.S. business community has reported that bidders' costs can sometimes increase dramatically when award decisions are delayed, sometimes for years, or the bidding is reopened with modified specifications and, typically, short deadlines.
+Oman provides a 10 percent price preference to bids that contain a high content of local goods or services, including direct employment of Omani nationals.
+However, Oman may not apply such price preferences to bids offering goods and services from the United States in procurement covered by the FTA.
+For most major tenders, Oman invites bids from international firms or firms pre-selected by project consultants.
+Bidders are requested to be present at the opening of bids, and interested persons may view the process on the Tender Board's website.
+The U.S. business community reports that the procurement process is often opaque.
+Of particular concern is the role that consultants play in the government procurement process.
+At times, consultants appear to steer a procurement decision toward a particular bidder on grounds other than technical qualifications or price.
+In addition, the business community reports that bidders' costs can sometimes increase dramatically when award decisions are delayed, sometimes for years, or the bidding is reopened with modified specifications and, typically, short deadlines.

 Oman's Ministry of Defense may require that companies involved in defense-related transactions participate in its offset program, entitled "Partnership for Development."

-In accordance with its commitment in its WTO accession, Oman began the process of acceding to the WTO Agreement on Government Procurement (GPA) in 2001, but it has not completed the process and remains an observer to the GPA.
+Oman is an observer to the WTO Committee on Government Procurement.
+In accordance with the commitment in its WTO accession, Oman began the process of acceding to the WTO Agreement on Government Procurement (GPA) in 2001, but it has not completed the process.